 Crimes such as bribery, promoting juvenile prostitution, or possessing child pornography are considered third-degree felonies.
 A person found guilty of committing any of these crimes, faces the following penalties:

 Selling or repairing offensive weapons, causing danger to children, and stalking are all considered to be first-degree misdemeanors.
 The penalties for these offenses include:

 Carelessly endangering another person, setting fire to property, or resisting arrest are all considered to be second-degree misdemeanors.
 Penalties for a second-degree misdemeanor are:

 Disorderly conduct, selling alcohol to juveniles, and obstructing emergency vehicles, such as ambulances, are some of the offenses included in the category of third-degree misdemeanor.
 A person committing any of these offenses in Pennsylvania faces the following penalties:

 - Up to $2,500 fine.

-If you or any of your loved ones have committed any of the crimes described above, you should contact a Pittsburgh Criminal Lawyer like Sean Logue right away.
+If you or your loved one has been arrested for any of the crimes described above, you should contact a Pittsburgh Criminal Lawyer like Sean Logue right away.

-For immediate help from a reputable and reliable Pittsburgh Criminal Lawyer, you may contact Logue Law by calling us at 412-389-0805 or 1-844-PITT-DUI, or contact us online.
+For immediate help from a reputable and reliable Pittsburgh Criminal Lawyer, immediately contact Logue Law by calling us at 412-389-0805 or 1-844-PITT-DUI, or contact us online.